2012 United States House of Representatives elections in Georgia: District 12

 In redistricting, Savannah was removed from Georgia's 12th congressional district and replaced with the Augusta area, thereby making the district more favorable to Republicans.
 The former 12th district gave 55 per cent of its vote in the 2008 presidential election to Democratic nominee, whereas only 40 per cent of the new district's voters voted for Obama.
-Democratic incumbent John Barrow, who has represented the 12th district since 2005, is running for re-election.
+Democratic incumbent John Barrow, who had represented the 12th district since 2005, ran for re-election.